p-adema/info-vis/_sources/docs/dataset-preprocessing.md

 At first, we decided that each team member has to find at least one dataset of interest with sufficient data from which at least two perspectives can be induced.
-During the first team call every dataset has been discussed along with its correlations.
+During the first team call, every dataset has been discussed along with possible correlations.
 In the end, we choose the 2014-2022 datasets from the [Stack Overflow Annual Developer Survey](https://insights.stackoverflow.com/survey), as these datasets have correlations that could be of use for a potential topic.
 After some brainstorming during team meetings, we decided to dive into the world